robertmartin8/PyPortfolioOpt/docs/UserGuide.rst

 most people think of when they hear "portfolio optimisation".
 MVO forms the core of PyPortfolioOpt's offering, though it should be noted that MVO comes in many flavours, which can have very different performance characteristics.
-Please refer to the sidebar to get a feeling for the possiblities, as well as the other optimisation methods offered.
+Please refer to the sidebar to get a feeling for the possibilities, as well as the other optimisation methods offered.
 But for now, we will continue with the Efficient Frontier.

 PyPortfolioOpt is designed with modularity in mind; the below flowchart sums up the